Kinetic Monte Carlo

 The kinetic Monte Carlo (KMC) method is a Monte Carlo method computer simulation intended to simulate the time evolution of some processes occurring in nature.
 Typically these are processes that occur with known transition rates among states.
-It is important to understand that these rates are inputs to the KMC algorithm, the method itself cannot predict them.
+These rates are inputs to the KMC algorithm; the method itself cannot predict them.

 The KMC method is essentially the same as the dynamic Monte Carlo method and the Gillespie algorithm.

 Algorithms

 One possible classification of KMC algorithms is as rejection-KMC (rKMC) and rejection-free-KMC (rfKMC).

 Rejection-free KMC

 A rfKMC algorithm, often only called KMC, for simulating the time evolution of a system, where some processes can occur with known rates r, can be written for instance as follows: